Ralung Monastery, Buddhist monastery in Gyangzê County, China

 The monastery serves as a spiritual center for followers of the Drukpa Kagyu school, with sacred images that appear to shift mood depending on where you stand.
 Visitors can observe how monks use the spaces for daily worship and meditation.

-The surrounding mountains form eight sacred Buddhist symbols, including a white conch, a precious parasol, and an overflowing vase.
-Pilgrims regard this natural arrangement as a cosmic sign of the holiness of this place.
+The eight mountains surrounding the monastery are said to mirror eight sacred Buddhist symbols, among them a white conch and an overflowing vase.
+Pilgrims read this natural arrangement as a sign of the holiness of the site and weave it into their prayer circuits around the grounds.

 The community of curious travelers